RamilZohrabli/Java-Practice/README.md

 ## Task9
 I created `persons.csv` file and added information of persons like their names, surnames, IDs and ages.
 Then in the code, I read this file, skipping the header row.
 For each row of data, I create a `PersonCSV` object with `ID, first name, last name, and age`, storing these objects in a list.
 Then, I calculate the average age of all people in the list.
 I iterate through the list again, categorizing people into two groups: those with ages below the average and those with ages above the average.
 Finally, I write the information of people in each group to separate CSV files named "under_average_age.csv" and "above_average_age.csv".
 If any errors occur during file reading or writing, I print the stack trace for debugging.

+# Week12
+## Task1
+First, I create `AFuncInt`(a functional interface) in the beginning of code with 3 methods: abstact `apply`, and two overloaded void return type `print` methods that get String variables and print them.
+Then, in the main method, I create an instance of anonymous class and also used lambda expressions to implement the interface separately.
+The output is not the same, because I included the implementation of abstract method of interface inside lambda expression unless it was not included in the instantiation with anonymous class.

+## Task2

+I created a `SpecificProperty` interface with a `check` method that returns a boolean.
+It allows me to define custom conditions to evaluate different data types like `Point` and `Person`.

+In the `Utility` class, I added a `filter` method that takes a collection and a `SpecificProperty`, then returns a new collection with elements that meet the condition defined by `SpecificProperty`.

+In the `Task2` class, I used lambda expressions to create specific conditions:

+* `isOdd1` checks if a number is odd.
+* `isInFirstQuadrant` checks if a `Point` has positive x and y.
+* `isPangram` checks if a string contains every letter from 'a' to 'z'.
+* `isOlderThan20` checks if a `Person` is older than 20.

+I tested these conditions in the main method and used `filter` to get odd numbers from a list of 1 to 10.
+This code snippet showcases how to use lambda expressions, functional interfaces, and custom conditions to manipulate collections.